paulbricman/paulbricman.github.io/docs/tools/semantica.md

 ## Contributions

 1. The idea that semantic embeddings -- specifically word embeddings -- can be directly used to build tools for thought, rather than only as raw ingredients in downstream machine learning tasks.
+Earlier work explored the potential of interacting with abstract representations more generally.[^3]

 2. The idea that mental models can be formalized as constellations of semantic embeddings in semantic space.